Protocol for the treatment of Bell’s Palsy with the Stimpod NMS460

 In May 2010 we introduced Xavant’s nerve stimulator, the Stimpod, to the patient’s treatment – which was then only nerve stimulation with the Stimpod NMS460.
 The patient was given the device to take home and stimulate the left facial nerve on her own, once a day.
 The duration of the home sessions was between 5 – 10 minutes.

 Telephonic follow up was made with the patient every 3 weeks.
 The patient also attended the physiotherapy practice 3 times for an assessment only.
 After a week of using the device she reported that the left side of her face felt much better and that there was visible improvement in the facial muscle function.
 Upon seeing her during the follow ups most of the facial muscles scored a definite 3/5 on the Oxford grading system and some muscles even a 3+ /5 and 4-/5 by the end of June 2010.
 The only muscle that scored a 2/5 was the orbicularus oculi muscle as the left eye could not actively close completely.

 About the author

-D A Muller is a physiotherapist who has been using the Stimpod NMS460, since its inception in 2010, on many patients with different conditions that involve neuropathic pain or pathology.
+D A Muller is a physiotherapist who has been using the Stimpod NMS460 since 2010.
+She has successfully treated many patients with different conditions that involve neuropathic pain or pathology.